Cybeni/og-docs/docs/full-documentation/gateway.md

 5.	**Big.js:**
     - Used to handle potentially large or precise numeric calculations, particularly around bet amounts, payouts, etc.
 6. **Joi:**
-    - Used in `GameEvent` to validate incoming messages from the client (the shape of JSON, required fields, allowed values, etc.).
+    - Used in `RoundEvent` to validate incoming messages from the client (the shape of JSON, required fields, allowed values, etc.).